 Ponce de Leon Springs has very high visitation on weekends and holidays.
-The park will close when it reaches capacity (73 vehicles) and no vehicles, cyclists or pedestrians will be allowed to enter until space becomes available - If you leave the park for any reason you will not be allowed to re-enter until space is available.
-For safety reasons, you will not be allowed to wait in line in the park when we are full, nor can you park on the roads adjacent to the park.
-Vehicles left outside the park on the road or private property may be towed at the owners expense.
+The park will close when it reaches capacity, and no vehicles, cyclists or pedestrians will be allowed to enter until space becomes available.
+If you leave the park for any reason, you will not be allowed to re-enter until space is available.
+For safety reasons, you will not be allowed to wait in line in the park when we are full nor can you park on the roads adjacent to the park.
+Vehicles left outside the park on the road or private property may be towed at the owner's expense.

-European settlers and the Indians before them used Ponce de Leon Springs as a source of drinking water and recreation.
+European settlers and the Native Americans before them used Ponce de Leon Springs as a source of drinking water and recreation.

 The harvesting of timber and turpentine were the major industries in and around the area.
 The majestic longleaf pines were ideal for building homes, businesses, and the railroad that traversed the Florida Panhandle.

 The spring was owned by the Smithgall family in the mid-1920s.
 They added many amenities to the property, including a restroom with showers, eatery and a skating rink.
 The Smithgalls also added a wooden retaining wall around the spring to prevent erosion.

 The Spring of 1925